 How to Choose a Platinum Ring

-Whether you’re shopping alone or doing it together with your fiance, it’s still good that you have an idea of what you want and how much you want to spend on your wedding band.
+Whether you’re shopping alone or doing it together with your fiancé, it’s still good to have an idea of what you want and how much you want to spend on your wedding band.
 We listed down some tips to jumpstart your research.

 List Down the Qualities to Look For

 Start with the ring’s purity.
 Precious metals have a hallmark or symbols engraved inside the band.
 Each letter or number signifies purity percentage.
 The purer, the more expensive it gets.

 Browsing through jewellery websites gives you an idea of what kind of style you prefer.
 At Monty Adams, we have a wide range of platinum wedding rings that can be customised based on your budget.
 Consult with us and we’ll help you come up with an original design based on your preference.

 You need a tight ring that won’t suddenly come off but not so tight that it makes you uncomfortable.
 Measuring your finger more than once is one way to do it.
 Finger size changes with temperature.
 So, we recommend you to measure your finger at different times of the day and on both hot and cold days.